carrasaj/ETLPipeline/README.md

   * An S3 bucket serves as the central data lake.
     * Using prefixes, the S3 bucket allows users easily to append/truncate data or define/update schema.
     * The structure of the bucket is as follows: db_name/action/table_name/data.csv (action = append/truncate/schema).
-    * Data is expected to be .csv format and schema files .json format.
+    * Data is expected to be .csv format
   * When a file is uploaded to the bucket, an EventBridge event is triggered.
 This event initiates a step function.
   * The first lambda in this step function determines the action based on the file prefix.
 It then constructs an appropriate SQL query based on this to either load data, update schema, or define new table/schema.
 I made use of the psycopg2 library to connect to my Redshift cluster and run queries.
   * The second lambda of the step function logs the metadata into a DynamoDB table to keep track of the flow through the ETL pipeline.

 2. Pipeline Monitoring API